ai-2070/l0/README.md

 > It makes reliable AI systems impossible to build on top of raw provider streams.
 >
-> **L0 is the deterministic execution substrate that fixes the transport - with guardrails designed for the streaming layer itself: pattern-based, loop-safe, and timing-aware.**
+> **L0 is the deterministic execution substrate that fixes the transport - with guardrails designed for the streaming layer itself: stream-neutral, pattern-based, loop-safe, and timing-aware.**

 L0 adds deterministic execution, fallbacks, retries, network protection, guardrails, drift detection, and tool tracking to any LLM stream - turning raw model output into production-grade behavior.